StatMixedML/XGBoostLSS/README.md

 :boom: [2021-11-14] XGBoostLSS v0.1.0 is released!

 ## `Available Distributions`
 Our framework is built upon PyTorch and Pyro, enabling users to harness a diverse set of distributional families.
-XGBoostLSS currently suppoerts the [following distributions](https://statmixedml.github.io/XGBoostLSS/distributions/).
+XGBoostLSS currently supports the [following distributions](https://statmixedml.github.io/XGBoostLSS/distributions/).

 ## `Installation`
 To install XGBoostLSS, please first run